-Here are answers to some common questions (FAQs) regarding temperature screening for COVID-19.
+Here are answers to some common questions regarding temperature screening for coronavirus in our COVID-19 FAQs.

 What can thermal imaging cameras do?